rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/launch-kubernetes/_index.md

       ca_file: <path to the ca file used in the registry>
 ```

-Note, at this time only secure registries are supported with K3s (SSL with custom CA)
+Note, at this time only secure registries are supported with K3s (SSL with custom CA).

+For more information on private registries configuration file for K3s, refer to the [K3s documentation.]({{<baseurl>}}/k3s/latest/en/installation/private-registry/)

 ### 3. Install K3s